-Trust is one of the key foundations in building a positive workplace where people feel comfortable enough to let their guards down and be vulnerable with one another.
+Trust is one of the key foundations in building a positive workplace where people feel comfortable enough to let their guard down and be vulnerable with one another.

-Without trust, people may be reluctant to voice their opinions for fear of creating conflict and rocking the boat.
-And if people feel like they can't disagree or offer a difference of opinion, it’s hard for new ideas and creative solutions to be explored.
+Without trust, people may be reluctant to voice their opinions, fearing creating conflict and rocking the boat.
+And if people feel like they can’t disagree or offer a difference of opinion, it’s hard for new ideas and creative solutions to be explored.